gbarkerz/MobileGridGames/README.md

 ***Note for devs***

 This app was based on an Visual Studio template for MVVM Xamarin apps.
 The app is now however definitely not an MVVM app, and does not show best practices at all for building Xamarin apps.
-It exists at the moment only to explore a variety if interaction models when playing this specific game.
-Depending on whether the game generates any interests, the code might be updated to have a better MVVM design, but until then, devs should only consider looking at this code if they're interested in specific accessibility-related topics.
+It exists at the moment only to explore a variety if interaction methods when playing this specific game.
+Depending on whether the game generates any interest, the code might be updated to have a better MVVM design, but until then, devs should only consider looking at this code if they're interested in specific accessibility-related topics.

-***Grid Control***: An early consideration in build this app was which Xamarin control would be the best match for the grid of Squares.
-While the WinForms version of this game uses a DataGridView, the best match for this Xamarin app seemed to be the [CollectionView](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/collectionview) control.
+***Grid Control***: An early consideration when building this app was which Xamarin control would be the best match for the grid of squares.
+While the [WinForms version](https://github.com/gbarkerz/WinFormsMatchingGame/tree/master/WinFormsSquaresGame) of this game uses a DataGridView, the best match for this Xamarin app seemed to be the [CollectionView](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/collectionview) control.
 It seemed relatively straightforward to present a 4x4 grid of items in the CollectionView, and resize the items to fill the screen regardless of screen size or orientation.
 If also seemed practical to resize the contents of the items to fill whatever portion of the item is required.

 ***Reacting to input***: When development on the app began, it was assumed that the first version of the app would support keyboard use.
 The simplest way to support keyboard use seemed to be through responding to a change of [Selection](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/collectionview/selection) in the CollectionView.
 So this approach was taken to support both keyboard use and touch use, despite the suggestion at [Handling Item Taps](https://devblogs.microsoft.com/xamarin/5-quick-tips-for-collectionview/#handling-item-taps) that a tap gesture might be more straightforward way to support touch input.
 However, testing indicated that tap gesture support would be required to support Voice Access, and as such the SelectionChanged approach was replaced with the tap gesture approach.
 However, testing then indicated that the SelectionChanged support would be required to support Switch Access.
 The end result is that the app reacts to both SelectionChanged and tap gestures.